SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Changing Data in Database Tables
+## Create, Update, and Delete Operations

 > **💡 Note**<br>
 > The following sections include code patterns.
 To explore various syntax options with an executable example, see section [Example: Exploring ABAP SQL Statements Changing Data in Database Tables](#example-exploring-abap-sql-statements-changing-data-in-database-tables) below.